alamedyang/natlang-parser/docs-sources/top.md

 It consists of phrases and patterns that correspond closely to the JSON required by the MGE encoder.
 Strictly speaking, it is not a full, properly recursive language, but it is much more flexible and compact than writing the equivalent script actions and dialogs in MGE JSON.

 All .mgs files are turned into MGE JSON automatically by the MGE encoder.
-And unlike script files and dialog files, you don't need to declare .mgs files in the game's `scenario.json`; any .mgs files inside `scenario_source_files` will be imported.
+And unlike script files and dialog files, you don't need to declare .mgs files in the game's `scenario.json`; all .mgs files inside `scenario_source_files` will be imported.

 ### Syntax Features